earthly/earthly/docs/guides/shared-cache.md

 As an example of this distinction, consider the use of the `apk` tool shipped in `alpine` images.
 Installing packages via `apk` is download-heavy, but usually not very compute-heavy, and so using shared caching to offset `apk` download times might not be as effective.
 On the other hand, consider `apt-get` tool shipped in `ubuntu` images.
 Besides performing downloads, `apt-get` also performs additional post-download steps which tend to be compute-intensive.
 For this reason, shared caching is usually very effective here.

-Similarly to the comparision between `apk` and `apt-get`, similar remarks can be made about the various language-specific dependency management tools.
+Similarly to the comparison between `apk` and `apt-get`, similar remarks can be made about the various language-specific dependency management tools.
 Some will be pure download-based (e.g. `go mod download`), while others will be a mix of download and computation (.e.g `sbt`).

 ### An intermediate result is small and doesn't change much